 46. Understanding child sexual abuse is so important to ending the cycle of violence and murder of Inuit women and girls.
-Boys who were sexually abused are at high risk of violent conduct and becoming intimate partner violators.82 Girls who were sexually abused are at high risk of becoming their victims.83 Lizzie Aloupa, who is a Crime Prevention Counsellor for the Kativik Regional Police, visited 25 Inuit men in the Laval Prison for intimate partner violence.
+Boys who were sexually abused are at high risk of violent conduct and becoming intimate partner violators.
+82 Girls who were sexually abused are at high risk of becoming their victims.
+83 Lizzie Aloupa, who is a Crime Prevention Counsellor for the Kativik Regional Police, visited 25 Inuit men in the Laval Prison for intimate partner violence.
 One man said, "I realize that all of us [in this prison] were sexually abused as children."84

-Boys who were sexually abused are at high risk of violent conduct and becoming intimate partner violators.82 Girls who were sexually abused are at high risk of becoming their victims.83
+Boys who were sexually abused are at high risk of violent conduct and becoming intimate partner violators.
+82 Girls who were sexually abused are at high risk of becoming their victims.
+83

-- 47. 52% of Inuit women and 22% of Inuit men reported that they were severely sexually abused when they were children.85 The rate of sexual violation of children in Nunavut is between 11 and 15 times the rate for children in the rest of Canada.86 Child sexual abuse is prevalent in Nunatsiavut and in Nunavik.87 It has become normalized for children.
-No Inuit family has gone untouched.88 And when sexual abuse happens, there is no safe space for Inuit children.89 - 48.
-We heard from Inuit women that an older brother90, father91, grandfather92, aunt93, foster parent94, neighbour95 and teacher96 had sexually abused them when they were children.
-In small isolated communities, everyone knew that sexual abuse was happening, but no one did anything to deal with the abuse.97 Most child sexual abuse is never reported.98 Some of the children reported the sexual abuse to persons in authority such a nurse, but nothing was done99.
-Others told about being sexually abused but not being believed because the perpetrator was highly regarded in that community and she was only a child.100 Some reported to the police, and the perpetrator was jailed.101 In other cases, the child was not believed, and the man went free.102 Some women waited years before going to the police.103 develop deep personal relationships.106 They use alcohol and drugs to dull the pain.107 Some never recover.108 And the rate of suicide amongst Inuit children is 30 times the rate for children in Canada.109
+- 47. 52% of Inuit women and 22% of Inuit men reported that they were severely sexually abused when they were children.
+85 The rate of sexual violation of children in Nunavut is between 11 and 15 times the rate for children in the rest of Canada.
+86 Child sexual abuse is prevalent in Nunatsiavut and in Nunavik.
+87 It has become normalized for children.
+No Inuit family has gone untouched.
+88 And when sexual abuse happens, there is no safe space for Inuit children.
+89 - 48.
+We heard from Inuit women that an older brother, father, grandfather, aunt, foster parent, neighbour and teacher had sexually abused them when they were children.
+In small isolated communities, everyone knew that sexual abuse was happening, but no one did anything to deal with the abuse.
+Most child sexual abuse is never reported.
+Some of the children reported the sexual abuse to persons in authority such a nurse, but nothing was done.
+Others told about being sexually abused but not being believed because the perpetrator was highly regarded in that community and she was only a child.
+Some reported to the police, and the perpetrator was jailed.
+In other cases, the child was not believed, and the man went free.
+Some women waited years before going to the police.

-49. Child sexual abuse has a critical negative impact on a child's emotional development and follows them for the rest of their lives104.
-Without excellent and timely treatment, their emotional development may stop at the date of the abuse.105 They are unable to
+49. Child sexual abuse has a critical negative impact on a child's emotional development and follows them for the rest of their lives.
+Without excellent and timely treatment, their emotional development may stop at the date of the abuse.
+They are unable to develop deep personal relationships.
+They use alcohol and drugs to dull the pain.
+Some never recover.
+And the rate of suicide amongst Inuit children is 30 times the rate for children in Canada.

-And the rate of suicide amongst Inuit children is 30 times the rate for children in Canada.109
+And the rate of suicide amongst Inuit children is 30 times the rate for children in Canada.
+109